 Records in Gloucester Archives show that in 1929 Francis Grace applied for planning permission to build a substation in St Mary Street and another substation in Alveston.

 By 1933 the Company claimed to have 303 consumers in its area and by 1935 this had increased to 347.
 The work involved in this expansion was done by a surprisingly few people and unhindered by today’s regulations they turned their hands to every aspect of the job.
 Bert Pridham’s role in this included installing cables, wiring up houses and collecting money from meters.
-It has been delightfully detailed in an article in the MEB Bulletin (the magazine of the Midlands Electricity Board).
-We have a thumbnail image of the article below right and we strongly recommend that you click on it to read more.
-His assistant in this was George Excell who was similarly energetic and versatile.
+It was delightfully detailed in an article in the MEB Bulletin (the magazine of the Midlands Electricity Board).
+We have an image of this which we can send to anyone with a particular interest.
+Bert’s assistant in this was George Excell who was similarly energetic and versatile.